aws-samples/aws-snow-tools-for-eks-anywhere/container-registry-ami-builder/README.md

 #### Pre-load Docker Container Images
 There are two ways to pre-load your customer docker container images.
 Both ways export your container images into the `~/aws-snow-tools-for-eks-anywhere/container-registry-ami-builder/images` folder as tar files.
 The tar files will get imported into your Harbor registry during building process.
 ##### Script assisted
-This is the simplest method and is used by the quick start.
-If your workstation has access to pull into your containers, put each container image's in `images.txt` file.
+This is the simplest method.
+If your workstation has access to pull into your containers, put each container image's NAME[:TAG|@DIGEST] in `images.txt` file.
 The packer file in the repo will iterate over `images.txt` and docker pull and save the images as tar files to the `~/aws-snow-tools-for-eks-anywhere/container-registry-ami-builder/images` directory.
-You can follow the steps below to paste your images into the file.

 1. Open `images.txt` file at `~/aws-snow-tools-for-eks-anywhere/container-registry-ami-builder/images.txt`
 2. Delete `hello-world` and `alpine` in the file if needed
 3. Paster your container images’  NAME[:TAG|@DIGEST] on a new line in images.txt, `ubuntu:22.04` for example

-###### NOTE: This only works if your al2 instance has access to the specific container registry, and assumes that they're all hosted on one registry.
+###### NOTE: This only works if your AL2 instance has access to the specific container registry where your images are hosted.
 ##### Manual Load
 This is the most robust method.
 You can docker pull all images in your local environment and save images as tar file.
-Then copy all tar files to the `~/aws-snow-tools-for-eks-anywhere/container-registry-ami-builder/images` directory on the al2 instance.
-The packer file in the repo will iterate over the `images` folder and docker pull the images from the `images` directory.
-You can follow the steps below to manual load your images.
+Then copy all tar files to the `~/aws-snow-tools-for-eks-anywhere/container-registry-ami-builder/images` directory on the AL2 instance.
+The packer file in the repo will iterate over the `images` folder and docker import the images from the directory.

-1. `docker pull` all the images and run `docker save IMAGE_NAME > IMAGE_NAME.tar` to save it as tar file
+1. `docker pull` all the images and run `docker save IMAGE_NAME > IMAGE_NAME.tar` to save it as a tar file
-2. Copy all tar files to your al2 instance under `~/aws-snow-tools-for-eks-anywhere/container-registry-ami-builder/images` folder before running build.sh script during the AMI build process.
+2. Copy all tar files to your AL2 instance under the `~/aws-snow-tools-for-eks-anywhere/container-registry-ami-builder/images` folder before running build.sh script during the AMI build process.
 ```
 scp -i <path-to-key> <path-to-your-tar-file/your-tar-file> ec2-user@<public-IPv4-address>:~/aws-snow-tools-for-eks-anywhere/container-registry-ami-builder/images/
 ```